What is Wizer and How Can I Use It To Teach?

 When you're happy with the finished product, it's time to share the worksheet.
 This can be done by simply sharing a URL that you can send through email or an LMS.
 For those using Google Classroom, it's an easy way to share as the two systems integrate well.

-There is an option to add reflection questions so students can provide feedback on how they feel about a worksheet or particular question.
+An option to add reflection questions is available so students can provide feedback on how they feel about a worksheet or particular question.
 Students can also record their voice here, which allows for a personalized feedback option.

 If you select the "Assign to Google Classroom" check box when creating, this will share automatically.
-It can also be set to send the grade back into Classroom automatically too in the paid version, taking out a lot of admin effort.
+It can also be set to send the grade back into Classroom automatically too in the paid version, removing a lot of the admin busywork.

 How much does Wizer cost?